Michele Orrù

 • Revisiting Keyed-Verification Credentials 14 Oct 2025 · Taipei, Taiwan · ACM CCS 2025 4 May 2025 · Madrid, Spain · EUROCRYPT Cryptographic Applications Workshop 24 Apr 2025 · Cambridge, USA · MIT CSAIL Security Seminar 12 Dec 2024 · Paris, France · Université de Versailles

-I love writing code.
-I help maintain arkworks.rs, one of the most popular zero-knowledge proof libraries, and sigma-rs, an anonyous credential stack.
+I help maintain arkworks.rs, one of the most popular zero-knowledge proof libraries, and sigma-rs, an anonymous credential stack.
 I am the author of an up-and-coming library for the Fiat–Shamir transformation, the OCaml letsencrypt library for μ-kernels, and of a whistleblowing software Globaleaks.